profsmith89/ctps/_sources/chap04.md

 To communicate with the Harvard Library system, `qweb7.py` uses [the LibraryCloud API](https://wiki.harvard.edu/confluence/display/LibraryStaffDoc/LibraryCloud+APIs).
 ```

+## Enumerating answers from HOLLIS

-**Enumerating answers from HOLLIS.** The `qweb7.py` script below communicates not with Wikipedia, but (finally!)
+The `qweb7.py` script below communicates not with Wikipedia, but (finally!)
 Harvard Library.
 You should recognize and understand every statement except for the details of the for-loop that processes the returned response.

 ```{code-block} python
 ---